alexamies/chinesedict-js/README.md

 # Chinese Dictionary JavaScript Module
 Status: early prototype

-This project contains a client JavaScript module for showing keywords in a static Chinese web page.
+This project contains an ES6 JavaScript browser module for showing keywords in a static Chinese web page.
 The JavaScript module should work on any web page.
-It does not require a web frameworks, like Material or React.
-It is designed and built using plain ES6 JavaScript and compiled into a bundle to be compatible with multiple browsers.
+It does not require a web framework, like Material or React.
+It is designed and built using plain JavaScript and compiled into a bundle to be compatible with multiple browsers.

 ## Prerequisities